Opening Day Traditions - Evolution of NPB Opening Ceremonies

 History of Ceremonial First Pitches

-Team-Specific Productions and Modern Technology
+Team-Specific Productions and Advanced Technology

 Since the 2000s, Opening Day productions have grown increasingly sophisticated.
 The Fukuoka SoftBank Hawks stage large-scale projection mapping combined with fireworks at PayPay Dome, with production costs reportedly reaching tens of millions of yen per game.
 The Yomiuri Giants use laser shows and video displays for player introductions at Tokyo Dome, while the Hanshin Tigers have made jet balloon releases at Koshien Stadium an iconic Opening Day tradition.
 In 2023, the Hokkaido Nippon-Ham Fighters celebrated the inaugural season at ES CON FIELD HOKKAIDO with a 300-drone light show that went viral on social media.
-This production arms race has directly boosted attendance—NPB's average opening-week crowd rose from about 28,000 in the 2010s to roughly 32,000 in the 2020s.
+This production arms race has directly boosted attendance - NPB's average opening-week crowd rose from about 28,000 in the 2010s to roughly 32,000 in the 2020s.

 Related books are also helpful